CSCI 221 - 01, Spring 2018 — Software Development I

 In the last five weeks of the course, all students will be working on a single group project.
 I will define the project requirements and assign each student to a subgroup with a specific set of tasks.
 We will collaborate as a class to decide the deliverables after I have explained the project goals.

-- remaining 2 pts: average of your group member’s individual private ratings of your performance
+- 5 pts: average of your group member’s individual private ratings of your performance

 Proficiency exam dates

 Both tests are take-home.
-Tests will be made available at these dates, and will be due a few days later:
+Tests will be made available a few days before these due dates:

 Group project deliverables